 Flood Warning from FRI 9:06 AM MST until FRI 9:00 PM MST

-Flood Warning from FRI 9:06 AM MST until FRI 9:00 PM MSTNew

 Issued by National Weather Service – Tucson, AZ